amarawi/heat-templates/README.md

 and simple to set up.
 Download it from [here](http://wiki.x2go.org/doku.php/doc:installation:x2goclient).
 By default SSH with password is not configured.
-So it is a good idea, at the fisrt time of login to disable screen saver, power saving or other settings which will log you out after a certain time of idling.
+So it is a good idea, at the first time of login to disable screen saver, power saving or other settings which will log you out after a certain time of idling.